JulianGriffin11/SQL_Projects/Project 1 - Job Jury/SQL_Queries/README.md

 ## 3️⃣ **[Query: What are the most in-demand SKILLS for Data Analysts?](./3_top_demanded_skills.sql)**

 ### 📊 **Analysis:**
-This query highlights the skills most frequently requested in job postings, offering a view of demand trends within the Data Analytics field.
+This query highlights the skills most frequently requested **in job postings**, offering a view of **demand trends** within the Data Analytics field.

 ### ⚙️ **Methodology:**
 - **Data Sources**: Job postings with associated skill requirements.